 Fabric

-Con: Fabric planters require a lot of water usage and generally last for only 2-3 seasons.
+Con: Requires a lot of water and typically lasts only 2-3 seasons.

 How to Select the Right Potting Mix